 Fuss' final year on the OSU staff was spent in the dual role of graduate assistant and assistant video coordinator.
 He assisted in Ohio State's run to the NCAA title game by writing advanced scouts of each opponent, which the coaching staff used to develop game strategy.
 During that season, Fuss also assisted the coaching staff with all aspects of recruiting, including hosting campus visits and preparing facilities.
 An all-county selection as a senior at Watkins Memorial, Fuss earned a B.S. in agricultural education/agri-business from Ohio State in 2005, as well as an M.A. in sport management in 2007.

 He was married to the former Jill Samples in the spring of 2009.
-The couple resides in Athens with their daughter, Emma.
+The couple resides in Athens with their daughter, Emma, and son, Theodore.